ictnlp/Wait-info/README.md

 Evaluate the model with the following command:

-- Note that simultaneous machine translation require `beam size=1`with `--sim-decoding`.
+- Note that simultaneous machine translation require `--batch-size=1`with `--sim-decoding`.

 ```bash
 export CUDA_VISIBLE_DEVICES=0